aleemont/PHPBookingSystem/README.md

-# phpMyAdminTest
+# phpBookingSystem
-Testing PHPMyAdmin

-In this project I'm trying to realise an appointments booking system.
+Building an appointments booking system.

 Requirements:

 A web server.
 (Using Apache2.4)
 MySQL.
 PHP.
 (Using PHP 7.3.10)
-Nette Latte framework (v.
+Nette Latte framework. (v.
 3.0)
 PHPMyAdmin.

 You can also use a web-host service which provides support to PHP, MySQL and PHPMyAdmin.